ABRegin/arrigo-custom-service-template/README.md

 # arrigo-custom-service-template

 This repository is a service template project, a boiler plate for getting up and running with Arrigo Local custom services.
-Please read the instructions on [Arrigo Docs](https://docs.arrigo.se/Tutorials%20and%20Snippets/Custom%20Arrigo%20Local%20Services/00_Introduction/).
+Please read the instructions on [Arrigo Docs](https://arrigodocs.regincontrols.com/Tutorials%20and%20Snippets/Custom%20Arrigo%20Local%20Services/00_Introduction/).

 ## License
 This project and source code is released under MIT license.

 MIT License

-Copyright (c) 2023 RS Software AB
+Copyright (c) 2024 AB Regin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal